 Courses for exchange students are carried out in English and we expect that you have sufficient fluency in English in order to cope with your courses from the start.

-The Studentenwerk offers special guest rooms for international students located directly on the university campus (please check our Tips).
-The rent for a single room per month is approx. € 300, the deposit is € 340.
+The Studentenwerk (Student Union) offers special guest rooms for international students located directly on campus.
+The rent for a single room per month is approx. € 305, the deposit is € 350.

-Please fill in the application form for the dormitory and send by e-mail to Cornelia Lorenz.
+Please fill in the application form for the dormitory and send by e-mail to the International Office.

 Departmental Coordinators